GilesLenton/gileslenton.github.io/_posts/1970-01-04-experience.md

 title: Experience
 template: sections/text.html
 image: 4
+published: true
 ---

-Over x years we have enjoyed working with the best - brand owners, businesses, advertising agencies and design agencies.
+Over many years we have enjoyed working with the best - brand owners, businesses, advertising agencies and design agencies.

 All share a genuine interest in consumer insight – they really do put the consumer/customer at the heart of their business and know that this directly contributes to their bottom lines.